 There is an exclusive line for these customers.
 In addition, you don’t have to take off your shoes or remove your laptop from your carryon.

-This benefit is not, however, particularly valuable for active duty military personnel.
+This benefit is not, however, particularly valuable for active duty military personnel (except to use for spouses, perhaps).
 Military service comes with automatic TSA PreCheck.
 (Just put in your DoD Identification Number when you book your tickets.)

 Still, Global Entry may be valuable for those who travel outside the United States for pleasure.